olofbjorck/twitterVisualizations/README.md

 # Description

 This is a webpage with visualizations of Twitter data using D3.
 The visualizations allows for exploratory data analysis of Twitter data.
-However, no data is provided by me - you have to collect it with your own Twitter credentials to comply with data protection laws and rules.
+However, only dummy data is provided by me - you have to collect real data with your own Twitter credentials to comply with data protection laws and rules.

 This is a part of my undergraduate project within [Project MEP](https://lamastex.github.io/scalable-data-science/sds/research/mep/).